 - Praying for each other in smaller groups/pairs

-- Soaking (sitting, lying down) and being still in God’s presence, listening/reflecting on the study.
+- Soaking/meditation (sitting, lying down) and being still in God’s presence, listening/reflecting on the study.
 This is usually helpful with some soft instrumental worship playing.

 - Leading a time of specific ministry relevant to your study time.
 Questions you might like to consider are: